 • Tell an accessibility advisor or accessibility support staff that you have a disability and you would like accommodations.

-You will be assigned to work with an accessibility advisor who can help you with this process.
-This person will also be your academic advisor and support you in meeting your academic goals at CCV.
+• Your accessibility advisor can help you through the process.
+This person will also be your academic advisor and will support you in meeting your goals.
+You’re also free to bring someone to your meetings.

 Step 1: Learn about Accessibility Services at CCV